spotDL/spotify-downloader/README.md

 (you can create a batch file shortcut to run the script just by double-click anytime)

-## Step by step Instructions for Downloading songs:
+## Instructions for Downloading Songs:

 First launch the script using the above command as mentioned for your OS.